stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 :Type: Boolean
 :Default: ``False``

-.. index:: Ceph Monitor; consistency
+.. index:: Stone Monitor; consistency

 Consistency
 -----------

-When you add monitor settings to your Ceph configuration file, you need to be aware of some of the architectural aspects of Ceph Monitors. **Ceph imposes strict consistency requirements** for a Ceph monitor when discovering another Ceph Monitor within the cluster.
-Whereas, Ceph Clients and other Ceph daemons use the Ceph configuration file to discover monitors, monitors discover each other using the monitor map (monmap), not the Ceph configuration file.
+When you add monitor settings to your Stone configuration file, you need to be aware of some of the architectural aspects of Stone Monitors. **Stone imposes strict consistency requirements** for a Stone monitor when discovering another Stone Monitor within the cluster.
+Whereas, Stone Clients and other Stone daemons use the Stone configuration file to discover monitors, monitors discover each other using the monitor map (monmap), not the Stone configuration file.

-A Ceph Monitor always refers to the local copy of the monmap when discovering other Ceph Monitors in the Ceph Storage Cluster.
-Using the monmap instead of the Ceph configuration file avoids errors that could break the cluster (e.g., typos in ``ceph.conf`` when specifying a monitor address or port).
-Since monitors use monmaps for discovery and they share monmaps with clients and other Ceph daemons, **the monmap provides monitors with a strict guarantee that their consensus is valid.**
+A Stone Monitor always refers to the local copy of the monmap when discovering other Stone Monitors in the Stone Storage Cluster.
+Using the monmap instead of the Stone configuration file avoids errors that could break the cluster (e.g., typos in ``stone.conf`` when specifying a monitor address or port).
+Since monitors use monmaps for discovery and they share monmaps with clients and other Stone daemons, **the monmap provides monitors with a strict guarantee that their consensus is valid.**

 Strict consistency also applies to updates to the monmap.
-As with any other updates on the Ceph Monitor, changes to the monmap always run through a distributed consensus algorithm called `Paxos`_.
-The Ceph Monitors must agree on each update to the monmap, such as adding or removing a Ceph Monitor, to ensure that each monitor in the quorum has the same version of the monmap.
-Updates to the monmap are incremental so that Ceph Monitors have the latest agreed upon version, and a set of previous versions.
-Maintaining a history enables a Ceph Monitor that has an older version of the monmap to catch up with the current state of the Ceph Storage Cluster.
+As with any other updates on the Stone Monitor, changes to the monmap always run through a distributed consensus algorithm called `Paxos`_.
+The Stone Monitors must agree on each update to the monmap, such as adding or removing a Stone Monitor, to ensure that each monitor in the quorum has the same version of the monmap.
+Updates to the monmap are incremental so that Stone Monitors have the latest agreed upon version, and a set of previous versions.
+Maintaining a history enables a Stone Monitor that has an older version of the monmap to catch up with the current state of the Stone Storage Cluster.

-If Ceph Monitors were to discover each other through the Ceph configuration file instead of through the monmap, additional risks would be introduced because Ceph configuration files are not updated and distributed automatically.
-Ceph Monitors might inadvertently use an older Ceph configuration file, fail to recognize a Ceph Monitor, fall out of a quorum, or develop a situation where `Paxos`_ is not able to determine the current state of the system accurately.
+If Stone Monitors were to discover each other through the Stone configuration file instead of through the monmap, additional risks would be introduced because Stone configuration files are not updated and distributed automatically.
+Stone Monitors might inadvertently use an older Stone configuration file, fail to recognize a Stone Monitor, fall out of a quorum, or develop a situation where `Paxos`_ is not able to determine the current state of the system accurately.

-.. index:: Ceph Monitor; bootstrapping monitors
+.. index:: Stone Monitor; bootstrapping monitors

 Bootstrapping Monitors
 ----------------------

-In most configuration and deployment cases, tools that deploy Ceph help bootstrap the Ceph Monitors by generating a monitor map for you (e.g., ``cephadm``, etc).
-A Ceph Monitor requires a few explicit
+In most configuration and deployment cases, tools that deploy Stone help bootstrap the Stone Monitors by generating a monitor map for you (e.g., ``stoneadm``, etc).
+A Stone Monitor requires a few explicit
 settings:

 - **Filesystem ID**: The ``fsid`` is the unique identifier for your object store.
 Since you can run multiple clusters on the same hardware, you must specify the unique ID of the object store when bootstrapping a monitor.
-Deployment tools usually do this for you (e.g., ``cephadm`` can call a tool like ``uuidgen``), but you may specify the ``fsid`` manually too.
+Deployment tools usually do this for you (e.g., ``stoneadm`` can call a tool like ``uuidgen``), but you may specify the ``fsid`` manually too.

 - **Monitor ID**: A monitor ID is a unique ID assigned to each monitor within the cluster.
 It is an alphanumeric value, and by convention the identifier usually follows an alphabetical increment (e.g., ``a``, ``b``, etc.).
-This can be set in a Ceph configuration file (e.g., ``[mon.a]``, ``[mon.b]``, etc.), by a deployment tool, or using the ``ceph`` commandline.
+This can be set in a Stone configuration file (e.g., ``[mon.a]``, ``[mon.b]``, etc.), by a deployment tool, or using the ``stone`` commandline.

 - **Keys**: The monitor must have secret keys.
-A deployment tool such as ``cephadm`` usually does this for you, but you may perform this step manually too.
+A deployment tool such as ``stoneadm`` usually does this for you, but you may perform this step manually too.
 See `Monitor Keyrings`_ for details.

 For additional details on bootstrapping, see `Bootstrapping a Monitor`_.

-.. index:: Ceph Monitor; configuring monitors
+.. index:: Stone Monitor; configuring monitors

 Configuring Monitors
 ====================